nawah-io/nawah_docs/reference/controllers/ATTR.md

 HERE HERE HERE

 ### `PHONE`:codes
-Option `codes` of type `PHONE` allows developers to set specific accepted codes for attr in form of list of codes. e.g. `['971', '966', '1']`
+Optional argument `codes` of type `PHONE` allows developers to set specific accepted codes for attr in form of list of codes. e.g. `['971', '966', '1']`

 ## `IP`
 Self-descriptive IP[v4] type.
 Accepts a string that matches the regexp `^(?:(?:25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?)\.){3}(?:25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?)$` in Python.